vladkata02/Zoo/README.md

 Zoo App

 Welcome to the Zoo App!
-This app allows users to view information about the zoo, create and edit posts, and buy tickets.
+This app is created using React and it allows users to view information about the zoo, create and edit posts, and buy tickets.
 Features

 The Zoo App includes the following features: